jacber01/Excel-mac-keytips/README.md

 - Always-on with automatic re-arming.
 - Efficient and lightweight, safe to keep running in the background.
 - Emergency self-disabling if Excel quits unexpectedly.
+- NEW: Added support for the insert and delete menus.

 ## Usage
 1. Install [Hammerspoon](https://www.hammerspoon.org/).